 “The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

-With changes to the Junior Cycle History course, teachers and students have had to adapt quickly, particularly when it comes to assessment.
+With new changes to the Junior Cycle History course, teachers and students have had to adapt quickly, particularly when it comes to assessment.
 For the authors of Making History, Dermot Lucey and Stacy Stout, the third edition was an opportunity to respond directly to those challenges.

 “What’s new is the whole emphasis on exams and exam answering,” the authors explain.
-“Up to this, teachers had little or no knowledge of how exams were marked and what style of answer was expected.
-So what we’re doing is giving them sample answers, showing how students would gain three marks or six marks or 15 marks
+“Up to this point, teachers had little or no knowledge of how exams were marked and what style of answer was expected.
+So what we’re doing is giving them sample answers, showing how students would gain three marks or six marks or 15 marks … so they can use these examples in class and try to raise their students to those standards.”

 Bringing exam practice into every chapter